Last Updated: 19th November 2020

 The exact amount of stamp duty homebuyers would pay depends on the location of the property.
 Each state has its own stamp duty tax, and you can use the Mortgage Choice Stamp Duty Calculator to discover your stamp duty, transfer fee and mortgage registration fee for your particular property, whatever state you're buying in.

-What would these changes mean for home buyers?
+What would these new potential changes mean for home buyers?